jiaolyulu/kineticSculpture/README.md

 4: Can work well without maintainance for 1 week

-5: No matrix of motors (It is kind of difficult to do it in a small club, go for Digifab if you want to do that)
+5: No matrix of motors (It is kind of difficult to do it in a small club, go for Digifab if you want to do that) unless ...

 #### Acknowledgement
-This club is run by Lulu[office hour,, I can help with fusion 360](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUJOTTdyTkx0TXhPfGRlZmF1bHR8ZTczNmY5OWYzNGQ3ODMwMjQ4NGVjY2Y4YjMwMTBhYzA)
+This club is run by Lulu  [office hour, I can help with fusion 360](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUJOTTdyTkx0TXhPfGRlZmF1bHR8ZTczNmY5OWYzNGQ3ODMwMjQ4NGVjY2Y4YjMwMTBhYzA)

 Thanks for the support from Danniel Rozin, David Rios & ITP floor.